agangbe/GACL/README.md

 Then, follow the prompts(README.txt) to place the datasets and word vectors in the correct folders.

 Finally, run the main.py file.

+## Citation

+to be updated...

+## Special Note

+We refine the description of the mask operation in Section 4.1 to prevent confusion.
+"...we only need randomly mask a small number of neurons(potential, semantics remain unchanged) and words(explicit, noise) in each post."